patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

 Todo:
-    Setup the createPost function to post everything to db.json when a post is created.
+    Setup the createPost function to post everything to db. json when a post is created.
 Then use useEffect to automatically populate Home with posts from db.json.
 Will tweak everything later on to work
-    with
-    firebase.
+    with firebase.

     Create cards for posts on Home Feed.